Corrective Diffusion Language Models: Conventional Confidence-Based Corrective Behavior in DLMs

-To characterize the \emph{corrective behavior} of existing diffusion language models on code error correction, we evaluate several publicly available DLMs on CRB, including LLaDA-8B-Base \citep{nie2025largelanguagediffusionmodels}, Dream-7B-Base \citep{ye2025dream7bdiffusionlarge}, and Open-dCoder-0.5B \citep{opendllm2025}.
+To motivate our study of \emph{corrective behavior} in existing DLMs on code error correction, we evaluate several publicly available DLMs on CRB, including LLaDA-8B-Base \citep{nie2025largelanguagediffusionmodels}, Dream-7B-Base \citep{ye2025dream7bdiffusionlarge}, and Open-dCoder-0.5B \citep{opendllm2025}.
 Our analysis focuses on two complementary aspects of corrective behavior: (i) the ability to identify erroneous tokens within a complete input, and (ii) the ability to correct such errors through iterative, in-place refinement.
 All evaluations follow each model’s standard masked-diffusion decoding procedure, using the confidence-threshold-based refinement described in Section~\ref{bg:refinement}.
 Models are tested across multiple difficulty levels by varying both the number of corrupted tokens $|E|$ and the error type.